CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/12-Creating Globus Account and Transferring Data.md

 - Click on “Your Collection” tab.
 Find the Globus Connect Personal endpoint you created earlier and click on it.

+- On the left collection, UH-HPC, select the file you would like to transfer
+- Press the "Start" button to activate the transfer the selected files (right side collection)
+- A geen panel will pop up announcing the successful submission of a transfer request
 -